 You’ll notice that you’ll have faxing options on the sidebar or when clicking on your document options.
 If you are accustomed to working in Google Docs, this is a rapid method of faxing.
 Just navigate the menu, fill all the necessary fields and that’s it!

-Pros of Faxing Cloud-Stored Documents
+Pros of Faxing Documents Stored in Google Drive

 Google Drive faxing is somewhat new, so many people are still asking themselves, why should they use this type of technology.
 Here are some strong reasons: